napari/docs/docs/plugins/start_using_plugins/finding_and_installing_plugins.md

   tag [`Framework :: napari`](https://pypi.org/search/?q=&o=&c=Framework+%3A%3A+napari)
 - **conda-forge:** You can search for napari plugins from the conda-forge [package search page](https://conda-forge.org/packages/).
-- **napari hub:** The [napari hub](https://napari-hub.org) uses this data, together with additional metadata, to produce a more user-friendly way to find napari plugins.
+- **napari hub:** The [napari hub](https://napari-hub.org) uses package data, together with additional metadata, to produce a user-friendly way to find napari plugins.

-Similarly, the napari application lists plugins, annotated on PyPI with `Framework :: napari`, in the `Plugins > Install/Uninstall Plugins` menu.

 ## Installing plugins with napari

-All PyPI packages annotated with the `Framework :: napari` tag can be installed directly from within napari, using the [napari plugin manager](https://napari.org/napari-plugin-manager/).
+All PyPI packages annotated with the `Framework :: napari` tag can be installed directly from within napari, when the user has installed the [napari plugin manager](https://napari.org/napari-plugin-manager/).
-To install a new plugin, click the "Plugins" menu and select "Install/Uninstall Plugins...".
+After the napari plugin manager is available, install a plugin by clicking the "Plugins" menu and selecting "Install/Uninstall Plugins...".
 Then, in the plugin installer menu that opens, you can either:

 ![napari viewer's Plugins menu with Install/Uninstall Plugins as the first item.](../../_static/images/plugin-menu.png)